Understanding tax and accounting in Singapore

 Double taxation agreements

-As a company exploring international business opportunities, taxation might be a cause for concern, particularly when you may have to pay taxes twice on the same income in both the host country and your home country.
+As a company exploring international business opportunities, taxation might be a cause for concern – particularly when you may be required to pay taxes twice on the same income in two countries.
 Singapore’s network of more than 80 double taxation agreements (DTAs) may help streamline your tax obligations.

 What is a double taxation agreement?